electronstudio/raylib-python-cffi/README.md

 # Performance

-For fastest permformance use Pypy rather than standard python.
+For fastest performance use Pypy rather than standard python.

 Every call to C is costly, so it's slightly faster if you use Python data structures and functions when calculating in your update loop